shreyasaxena1/BookMania/README.md

    #### Internet Permission
-   App but does not ask explicitly for internet permission fromuser but it ask from the device
+   App does not ask explicitly for internet permission fromuser but it ask from the device. </br>
+   Manifest File

     Updated at 08-04-2021